-- 1. [The Parties shall develop measures related to the conservation and sustainable use of marine biodiversity in areas beyond national jurisdiction, based on the best available scientific information.]
-OR [The Parties shall cooperate on measures to support and complement initiatives in the conservation and management of biodiversity in areas beyond national jurisdiction.] - 2.
-The Parties shall cooperate, including through competent international and regional organisations and arrangements, on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction. - 3.
-The Parties shall promote capacity building and transfer of marine technology for the conservation and sustainable use of marine biodiversity of areas beyond national jurisdiction, including through international cooperation.
+- The Parties shall cooperate, including through competent international and regional organisations and arrangements, on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, based on the best available science. - The Parties shall promote capacity building and transfer of marine technology for the conservation and sustainable use of marine biodiversity of areas beyond national jurisdiction, including through international cooperation.

-[Article 3] [Jurisdictional rights and maritime claims]
+[Article 3] [PACP: Jurisdictional rights and maritime claims]

-- 1. [The Parties commit to respecting the existing maritime boundaries, delineated maritime zones, continental shelf claims and the exercise of jurisdiction and sovereign rights in the maritime zones, claimed, and established pursuant to the relevant provisions of the 1982 United Nations Convention on Law of the Sea.] - 2.
-[The Parties agree to cooperate in international fora to ensure that the Parties claims established pursuant to the Convention are not in any way undermined by the impacts of climate change, including sea level rise.]
+- 1. [PACP: The Parties commit to respecting the existing maritime boundaries, delineated maritime zones, continental shelf claims and the exercise of jurisdiction and sovereign rights in the maritime zones, claimed, and established pursuant to the relevant provisions of the 1982 United Nations Convention on Law of the Sea, without prejudice to the right of the parties to raise disputes concerning such matters and to seek their settlement through peaceful means, including through the procedures provided for in Part XV of that Convention.] - 2.
+[PACP: The Parties agree to cooperate in international fora to ensure that the Parties claims established pursuant to the Convention are not in any way undermined by the impacts of climate change, including sea level rise.]